 First things first: I realize there is some kind of controversy around the company Green Stuff World.
 They have a reputation for copying and trademarking the ideas of others, here is a link to a thread on Dakkadakka, so please make up your own mind.
 I would like to point out that I bought the products for this video myself and have no involvement with Green Stuff World.
 But, like with all my reviews, I will form a fair and neutral opinion.

-Green Stuff World’s Dipping Inks are available since July 2022 and can be found on greenstuffworld.com, and at selected retailers that carry Green Stuff World products.
+Green Stuff World’s Dipping Inks are available since July 2022 and can be found on greenstuffworld.com, and at selected retailers that carry Green Stuff World products like Taschengelddieb in Germany.
 The price is 5.75€ per 60 ml bottle, but I only paid 4.31 € (plus shipping) because of a 25% promotion on their website.
 There are 24 colours in total, a good mix of vibrant and more muted colours such as cream, brown and skin tones.
 The selection is roughly comparable to the size of the original Contrast colour range or The Army Painter’s Speedpaint range.

 The first thing I noticed when browsing the website is that Green Stuff World uses digitally coloured 3D renderings to represent the colours.
 My experience is that there are often miles of difference between a digital rendering and the colour in real life.
 Whoever bought colours online from a paint swatch will know.
 There are four videos on Green Stuff World’s YouTube channel where all 24 colours are brushed on a model, and here the results look very different from the 3D renderings.
 And sometimes also very different between wet and dry, as Green Stuff World apparently used different lighting setups when filming.
 Be aware before buying!